THE BEST LAS VEGAS PROPERTIES

 C

-Call Option - A provision in a loan that gives the
+Call Option - A provision in a loan that gives

-lender the right to accelerate the debt, and require for full payment of the
+the lender the right to accelerate the debt, and require for full payment of

-loan immediately, at the end of a specified period or for specified reason.
+the loan immediately, at the end of a specified period or for specified reason.

-Cap - A provision of an adjustable-rate
+Cap - A provision of an adjustable-rate mortgage (ARM) that limits how

-large increases in the interest rate or monthly payment.
-See lifetime payment
+rate or monthly payment.
+See lifetime payment cap, lifetime rate cap, periodic

-cap, lifetime rate cap, periodic payment cap, and periodic rate cap.
+payment cap, and periodic rate cap.

 Capital - (1) Money used to create income,